“I love Christmas, not just because of the presents but because of all the decorations and lights and the warmth of the season.”— Ashley Tisdale

-Working under available light, unavailable light, available darkness, or low light—it doesn’t matter what you call it—can also produce some of the most rewarding and salable photographs.
+Working under available light, unavailable light, available darkness, or low light—it doesn’t matter what you call it—can also produce some of the most rewarding photographs.
 First, there is the thrill of overcoming the technical obstacles that normally prevent you from capturing a well-exposed image.
-Next, photographs made under conditions different from the instruction-sheet standard have a more eye-catching look.
+Next, photographs made under conditions different from “normal” have a more eye-catching look.
 Most importantly, taking the time to search out dramatic lighting conditions let you produce photographs that are different from the rest of the pack.
 The ingredients for making images under less than ideal lighting conditions are well known.
-You use a tripod-mounted camera with high ISO film and slow shutter speeds to create timed exposures that create images that overcome the cliché and can, if you’re lucky, produce art.
+You use a tripod-mounted camera with high ISOs and slow shutter speeds to create timed exposures that create images that overcome the cliché and can, if you’re lucky, produce art.

 Scenes that contains an extreme rage of brightness and darkness can give a light meter fits and nighttime holiday lighting is a perfect example.
 The human eye easily adapts to the colorful lights hung on buildings and trees, but your camera’s meter generally reads the larger dark areas and instructs the camera to expose for a lack of light.
 The resulting image will be overexposed and the brightly colored lights will lack detail.
 You can overcome this problem by taking a meter reading from an area that is well lit by the lights.
 Move in close and meter it, using a hand-held meter or locking the reading into your camera’s built-in meter.
 You can also put on a longer lens and take a closer reading from camera position.
-This produces the same result as my first suggestion without having to move in close—which isn’t always possible.
+This produces the same result as the first suggestion without having to move in close—which isn’t always possible.
 Another method involves bracketing several different exposures of the same scene.
-With the camera on a sturdy tripod, adjust the shutter speed to under and over expose the next frames of film.